ag01portfolio/candy_crush/README.md

 ## Candy Crush Prototype in React ⚛️🍬

+## Its ready to Play https://abhi-candy.netlify.app/ Please click on the link to play

 This is a simplified Candy Crush game built with React.
 It features core game logic for matching and scoring. https://github.com/ag01portfolio/candy_crush

 Dev Doc :